 Mr. L. underwent surgery to remove the teeth from his leg.
-He was diagnosed with a nerve injury to the leg, deep venous thrombosis and reflex sympathetic dystrophy which is sometimes called complex regional pain syndrome.
+He was diagnosed with a nerve injury to the leg, deep venous thrombosis and reflex sympathetic dystrophy, which is sometimes called complex regional pain syndrome.
 The injuries sustained to his right leg caused severe physical limitations, making it very difficult, almost impossible, for Mr. L. to secure employment.

 Heintz & Becker hired experts to examine the saw blade and determined that there were both design and manufacturing defects in the saw blade which allowed the teeth to separate from the blade.
 An expert was also hired to perform a vocational assessment of Mr. L. who determined that Mr. L. should be limited to working four hours per day in a job where he could alternate between sitting and standing and not be required to do any kneeling, squatting, climbing, running or stooping.

-Bicycle Accident -- $705,000 Settlement
+Bicycle Accident -- $705,000 Settlement in Sarasota, FL

 Ms. R. was riding her bicycle on the sidewalk at the intersection of Constitution Boulevard and Swift Road in Sarasota, Florida.
 Ms. R. was northbound on Swift Road approaching the intersection of Constitution Boulevard.
-A pickup truck, owned by a paving company, and operated by one of their employees, was traveling east on Constitution Boulevard.
-The driver of the pickup stopped at the traffic light and looked south for oncoming traffic.
-However, he failed to look north and proceeded to make a right turn onto Swift Road.
+A pickup truck, owned by a paving company and operated by one of their employees, was traveling east on Constitution Boulevard.
+The driver of the pickup stopped at the traffic light and looked south for oncoming traffic; however, he failed to look north and proceeded to make a right turn onto Swift Road.
 The truck ran over Ms. R. and dragged her for approximately six feet.

 Ms. R. sustained multiple injuries in this horrific accident, including a fractured pelvis, fractured right knee and fractured right femur.
 She underwent months of rehabilitation in order to regain her mobility.